allthedoll/allspice-product/.github/ISSUE_TEMPLATE/customer-trial-notes.md

 ---
-name: 'Customer trial notes 🖊️'
+name: "Customer trial notes \U0001F58A️"
-about: A template to guide trial conversations with customers (before, during, and after!)
+about: A template to guide trial conversations with customers
 title: 'Conversation notes: CUSTOMER about TOPIC'
 labels: ''
 assignees: ''